-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 This means the first step toward crafting a magnetizing title is to know your audience and their pain points.

-For instance, you learn that your audience is struggling with finding share-worthy topics to write about in their blog.
+For instance, you learn that your audience struggles to find share-worthy topics to write about in their blog.

 To excite their interest, give your webinar a title like this.